 Its biggest claim to fame is its one-click optimization tool.
 For example, if it recommends that you should be bidding higher on a specific set of keywords, you can adjust the bid to the recommended amount in one click.

 Here are some of the other benefits of Optymyzr:

 - Data extraction.
 Although there’s a ton of data that you could extract from Google Ads and Bing Ads, it would require quite a bit of effort to aggregate it, parse it, and analyze it.
 Optymyzr streamlines that process so you can focus on getting the most out of your ad campaigns.

 - Deeper insights.
 Optymyzr gives you the ability to run the same analysis on different market segments.
 That empowers you to gather data that you can use for highly targeted campaigns in the future.

 - Are you sick of poring over spreadsheets, crunching numbers manually, and copying data from one tool to the next?
 If so, Optymyzr can help because it gathers data from different sources, analyzes it with artificial intelligence, and presents the results in a way that’s easy to read.

 Clearly, it’s a time-saver, but you’ll still need to use discretion when applying the tool.
 And keep in mind, the tool runs at $250/month, which may a bit pricey for some smaller businesses.

-Wordstream offers a pretty neat tool aimed primarily at small and medium-sized businesses.
+Wordstream is one of the PPC management tools aimed primarily at small and medium-sized businesses.

 One of its bigger features is what it calls the 20 Minute Work Week, a workflow that consists of 9 items to help you improve your accounts.
 Those items include one-click optimizations and account suggestions.